sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 ## Character Encoding

-The CDDL "text" type is represented in CBOR as a major type 3, which represents "a string of Unicode characters that \[are\] encoded as UTF-8 {{RFC3629}}" (see {{RFC7049}} Section 2.1).
+The CDDL "text" type is represented in CBOR as a major type 3, which represents "a string of Unicode characters that \[are\] encoded as UTF-8 {{RFC3629}}" (see {{Section 3.1 of RFC8949}}).
 Thus both SWID and CoSWID use UTF-8 for the encoding of characters in text strings.

 To ensure that UTF-8 character strings are able to be encoded/decoded and exchanged interoperably, text strings in CoSWID MUST be encoded consistent with the Net-Unicode definition defined in {{RFC5198}}.